manojlenin/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
+3rd May 2023

 ### Project Title
-Replace the Project Title
+Bikeshare Project

 ### Description
-Describe what your project is about and what it does
+This project is about analyzes of bike share data from 3 major cities from US

 ### Files used
 Include the files used